Capacity And Fallback

 #Explicit Type Override

---type c7a.16xlarge and the matching type: config key skip the class fallback chain and request that specific instance type.
-The contract is "give me this exact type, not a fallback".
-If the provider rejects it, Crabbox fails loudly with exit code 4 and does not silently choose a different type.
+--type c7a.16xlarge (and the matching type: config key) pins one exact instance type and skips the class fallback chain.
+The contract is "give me this type, not a substitute": if the provider rejects it, Crabbox fails loudly rather than silently choosing a different type.

 Use --type when:

-- you want deterministic capacity for benchmarks;
+- you want deterministic capacity for a benchmark;

 - you are debugging the capacity layer itself.

-#AWS Market Fallback
+#AWS And Azure Market Fallback

-AWS supports two markets: spot and on-demand.
+AWS and Azure support two markets: spot and on-demand.

 capacity: